wazo-platform/wazo-doc/source/upgrade/upgrade_notes.rst

   * If you were using the xivo-dird-client in your python code you should use the wazo-dird-client which has the same interface at the moment.

-* wazo-dird now uses a token to authenticate when doing searches on xivo-confd
+* wazo-dird now uses a token to authenticate when doing searches on wazo-confd

   * If you have customized configuration files in `/etc/wazo-dird/sources.d` or `/etc/wazo-dird/conf.d` for a source of type `xivo`.
 Then you must have to configure the `key_file` field in you source configuration.